We all need to continue to work together to reduce transmission of coronavirus (COVID-19). Talking to your workers can help you to do this.

 Talking to your workers means you can:

-- explain changes you’re making to keep the workplace COVID-secure
+- explain changes you’ve made to keep working safely

 - continue to run your business safely